martinpickering64/martinpickering.com/content/posts/saas/high-level-view.md

 1. The _product_ Domain: where the software and services of the SAAS Product exist
 2. The _herald_ Domain: where the software and services of herald exist

 Users of the SAAS Product (_tenant users_) interact with the Product’s Applications and services via the _product_ Domain.
 Beforehand they must authenticate themselves via the identity features located in the _herald_ Domain.
-If the SASS Product offers and API and an associated Developer experience, then the _product_ Domain also offers a Developer Portal.
+If the SASS Product offers an API and an associated Developer experience, then the _product_ Domain also has a Developer Portal.

 Visitors wishing to sign-up to be able to make use of the SAAS Product will do so using herald’s sign-up application.
 This would create a new tenancy within the SAAS Product.
 Alternatively, a herald Administrator can use the admin console to create a new tenant on-behalf of the user.

 Suitably authorised tenant users are also able to interact with herald’s tenant admin app to manage their tenancy, review their bills etc.